Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable building design, construction, and operation.

-Requirements: Buildings must meet criteria in areas such as energy efficiency, water conservation, indoor environmental quality, sustainable materials, and site impact.
+What are the Requirements: Buildings must meet criteria in areas such as energy efficiency, water conservation, indoor environmental quality, sustainable materials, and site impact.
 Certification levels include Certified, Silver, Gold, and Platinum, based on performance.

-Description: LEED certifies buildings that follow sustainable practices to reduce environmental impact and improve occupant well-being.
+What does it mean: LEED certifies buildings that follow sustainable practices to reduce environmental impact and improve occupant well-being.

 Link: LEED